lucasgautheron/active-inference-with-people/README.md

 The codespace will take a while to start up, because it needs to install the dependencies, but don't worry, this is a one-time process.

+Note: if you encounter an error at this point, look at the container build logs.
+If you see an out-of-memory occur in the Docker build process, we recommend calling `Codespaces: Rebuild container`, then selecting `Full rebuild` so that the cache is cleared and free memory is maximized.

 Once the codespace is ready, you can then launch the experiment in debug mode by running the following terminal command: